How to Ask for a Favor and Get It (5 easy rules + real examples)

 You wouldn’t get overwhelmed by going to the store, buying onions, and learning how to chop them.
 You wouldn’t get overwhelmed by going to the gym and hitting the treadmill.
 I definitely wouldn’t have been bothered by getting people to attend my personal finance class.

 And you wouldn’t get psyched out by asking someone for a favor.

 You would just do what was necessary to accomplish your goals.
 This technique helps you get past your own mental barriers and say, “If I were perfect, how would I handle this issue?”

 Using this exercise is a great way to become more confident over time.

-For more help, check out my video below on how to develop natural confidence.
+For more help, I created a video for you on how to develop natural confidence.
 It’s only six minutes but you’ll learn some great mental frameworks.

 Step 3: Don’t lie

 Many people think that you have to lie or at least tell a white lie when it comes to asking for something.
 They believe you’ll be more successful if you butter someone up and give them a bunch of phony reasons to do something.

 Being truthful is what makes people believe you and want to help you.
 Studies show that when you come at people from a place of honesty you not only make yourself and your relationship with that person happier but it’s also better for your mental health (per UC San Diego’s Emotion Lab).